Sandstorm causes holiday weekend accident in Utah

 Police shut down part of Interstate 15 and redirected traffic to reduce injuries and enable rescue efforts.
 Emergency responders transported accident victims in ground ambulances.
 At least 10 people were reportedly taken to hospitals, including three in critical condition.
 Of the eight who perished in the sandstorm accident, four were children, the Utah Highway Patrol said.

 According to the Utah Highway Patrol, a vehicle with an attached trailer complicated the accident, overturning and strewing its contents across the Interstate.

 "We have vehicles all over.
 Several vehicles tried to swerve off the roadway.
 We have vehicles that are flipped up on their sides.
 One of the vehicles that was pulling a trailer, the trailer has pretty much completely been destroyed and is on the freeway," Highway Patrol Sgt.
 Cameron Rhoden said, according to The Associated Press.

 What is a sandstorm?

-According to All Things Nature, the term sandstorm refers to a meteorological description of high winds in the desert that lifts the uppermost layer of sandy topsoil off of the ground and blow it, typically in a wall formation.
+All Things Nature, the term sandstorm refers to a meteorological description of high winds in the desert that lifts the uppermost layer of sandy topsoil off of the ground and blow it, typically in a wall formation.
 The winds lift and carry the sand and the sand wall can reach a height of between 10 and 50 feet.
 The wind speed decides the sandstorm height.

 Emergency management personnel recommend staying indoors during a sandstorm or when conditions could spawn one.
 Trying to navigate during a sandstorm creates significant danger, since the sand creates a severe obstruction.